jobala/blog/content/posts/go.md

 #### Implicit Interfaces

 Python uses abstract classes to implement interfaces, you create an abstract class that is inherited by the class that implements the interface and used as a type for an argument or the return value.
-In Go you create the interface and any object that has methods specified by the interface implements the interface implicitly.
+In Go you create the interface and any object that has methods specified by the interface implements the interface.

 #### Gets Out Of Your Way